0Brunc/eclipsesvg/SVG-Creative-Challenge/readme.md

 There's a woman looking out the window of a building while a annular solar eclipse occurs.

-(This version is a more complete than what was delivered, I didn´t have much time but later on I finished what I couldn´t do)
+(This version is a more complete version than what was delivered, I just finished what I couldn´t do)

 ## Animations